Published by BioNixusUpdated May 2026Open access

 Singapore is Southeast Asia's premier life sciences hub — home to the regional headquarters of Pfizer, MSD, Roche, AstraZeneca, GSK, Abbott, Novartis, and virtually every major global pharmaceutical company.
 Singapore's Biopolis research cluster hosts A*STAR (Agency for Science, Technology and Research) and multiple global pharma R&D centres.
 Singapore manufactures approximately 10% of the world's pharmaceutical output by value.
 The EDB (Economic Development Board) actively attracts pharma manufacturing investments — over 60 pharmaceutical and biotech companies have Singapore manufacturing sites.
 Singapore's regulatory infrastructure and Access Consortium membership make it an efficient gateway for Asia-Pacific pharmaceutical development and registration.

-How does BioNixus serve Singapore-based pharmaceutical companies expanding to MENA?
+How does BioNixus help Singapore-based companies expand into GCC and MENA?

 Expert consultation